parmigggiana/SAD/README.md

 pip install -r requirements.txt
 ```
 # Configuration
-Edit the config.toml file according to your needs.
+Edit the `config.toml` file according to your needs.
 Add services to the `services/` dir.
 Each service should be a directory containing at least one well-known entrypoint.
 The valid entrypoints are, in order of priority:
-1. deploy.sh
+1. `deploy.sh`
-2. docker-compose.yml
+2. `docker-compose.yml`
-3. docker-compose.yaml
+3. `docker-compose.yaml`
-4. Dockerfile
+4. `Dockerfile`

-The first entrypoint found will be used to start the service and everything else will be ignored
+The first entrypoint found will be used to start the service and everything else will be ignored.

+When cloning this repo, an example service is already loaded in `services/`.
+Additionally, inside `FlagsAdder/` there's two useful modules: `simple_service.py` adds a random flag to the example service (on a single target machine, change it in the code) when run.
+`flag_submit.py` is a working example showing how you're supposed to submit flags to the gameserver.
+This whole directory is NOT necessary and is just provided as an example.

 # Usage
 ```bash